 Premier Financial Alliance promises you the opportunity of a lifetime and the chance to build your own successful financial services business.
-Premier Financial Alliance claims their mission is to bring financial prosperity to every American.
+In this Premier Financial Alliance review, I take a close look at the company’s claims of success.

 What is Premier Financial Alliance?
 Premier Financial Alliance is a secretive multi-level marketing company claiming to offer an opportunity to build a financial services business.
 A lawsuit filed in California claims Premier Financial Alliance is a “classic pyramid scheme.”

 Premier Financial Alliance website claims to be an innovative leader in the financial services industry and to have helped thousands of people to live their dreams and achieve financial freedom.
 However, there is no evidence on the Premier Financial website to substantiate these assertions.

 The purpose of this Premier Financial Alliance review is to help you decide if the business opportunity is legitimate and what you can expect if you join.

 A California lawsuit alleging that Premier Financial Alliance is a pyramid scheme also states that commissions are earned on the sale of over-priced life insurance and that money is made by recruiting others into the scheme and selling them the same over-priced life insurance.